berk1835/RNA-Seq-Oct2022/README.md

 deseq2-edgeR-protocol.R
 ```

-To use this R script you will need to download your HISAT2/STAR aligned bam files and the gtf annotation file and place them into your working directory for RStudio.
+To use this R script you will need to download your HISAT2 aligned bam files and the gtf annotation file and place them into your working directory for RStudio.

-Then load this script and work through each step.
-Modifying the script to your needs.
+Then load this script and work through each step, modifying the script to your needs.

 ## Contributing

-Harry Pollitt (author)
+Harry Pollitt

 Email: hap39@aber.ac.uk

-Rebekah White (October 2022 updates)
+Rebekah White

 Email: rw617@exeter.ac.uk